DevOpsSchmiede/devopsschmiede.github.io/content/en/posts/go-dependencies-in-private-repositories/index.md

 # Configure Go+Git to use private repositories

 To use private repositories you always have to tell Go which domains or specifically repositories are private.
-To do this the `GOPRIVATE` env variable.
+To do this the `GOPRIVATE` env variable has to be defined.
 It can be set individually per terminal or centrally in your dotfiles (`.bashrc`, `.zshrc`, etc.).
 This is independent from the protocol you use with git.

-The value of the `GOPRIVATE` repository can look like this.
+The value of the `GOPRIVATE` variable can look like this.

 ```bash
 export GOPRIVATE=github.com/BaldFabi/someprivaterepo,git.company.com
 ```

-As you can see you can define a specific repository or a domain if a Git server instance is completly private.
+As you can see you can define a specific repository or domain if a Git server instance is entirely private.

-Additionally to the env variable you have to add some kind of authentication because Go+Git won’t ask you for credentials while fetching dependencies.
+Additionally to the env variable you have to provide some kind of credentials because Go+Git won’t ask you for some while fetching dependencies.

 ## HTTP